dockrphage/My-Scripts/DevOps-Prep/cluster-health-scan/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Kubernetes community for the amazing platform
-- All contributors and users of this tool

 ## 📞 Support

 - **Issues**: [GitHub Issues](https://github.com/yourusername/cluster-health-scan/issues)